Your Comprehensive Cybersecurity Checklist: 50 Strategies to Safeguard Your Information

 We hope this guide has been helpful in increasing your digital security.
 We recommend reviewing this information annually as a cybersecurity audit.
 Click here for a printable version you can complete.

 Stay tuned here on our blog and on our social media accounts for more fraud prevention and cybersecurity tips.
-Next month, we’ll be joining the American Bankers Association in the #BanksNeverAskThat campaign with more insight on how to thwart phishing attempts.
+In October, we’ll be joining the American Bankers Association in the #BanksNeverAskThat campaign with more insight on how to thwart phishing attempts.

 The content above contains links to third-party sites.
 Our privacy and security policies do not apply to sites not controlled by Southern First.
 Please refer to our External Link Policy for more information.